MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/technical-reference/The-Role-of-Attribute-Stores.md

 # The role of attribute stores
-In Active Directory Federation Services (AD FS), the term *attribute stores* is used to refer to directories or databases that an organization uses to store its user accounts and their attribute values.
+In Active Directory Federation Services (AD FS), the term *attribute stores* refers to directories or databases that an organization uses to store its user accounts and their attribute values.
 After it's configured in an identity provider organization, AD FS retrieves these attribute values from the store.
 It creates claims based on that information so that a web application or service that's hosted in a relying party organization can make the appropriate authorization decisions when a federated user (a user whose account is stored in the identity provider organization) tries to access the application or service.

 For more information about how claims are generated, see [The role of claims](The-Role-of-Claims.md).